One Eleuthera Foundation

 Rob Baird, Director

 Former Chairman and CEO of The Conco Companies, Rob holds degrees from the University of Missouri, Columbia and Georgetown University.
-He is a big supporter of the arts in his hometown and has been a homeowner and active member of the community on Eleuthera for the last few decades.
+He is a big supporter of the arts in his hometown and has been an active member of the community on Eleuthera for the last few decades.

 Sameer Bhatti, Treasurer

-A native of New Providence, Sameer was recently named the new CEO for BTC after a ten-year stint with Comcast and more than thirty years in the industry.
-He holds degrees from Duke University, the University of Maryland, and the University of The Bahamas and has also completed training at both Harvard and Oxford.
-His wife, Tricia, is a Pediatric Pathologist at Children’s Hospital of Philidelphia and shares his commitment to sustainable philanthropy focused on the Caribbean and Africa.
+Sameer’s career in the telecommunications industry spans over thirty years.
+He spent ten of those years at Comcast and currently serves as the CEO for BTC.
+A native of New Providence, Sameer holds degrees from Duke University, the University of Maryland, and the University of The Bahamas and has completed training at both Harvard and Oxford.
+His wife, Tricia is a Pediatric Pathologist at Children’s Hospital of Philadelphia and shares his commitment to sustainable philanthropy focused on the Caribbean and Africa.

 Lynn Dobson, Director